List of former counties, cities, and towns of Virginia: Pennsylvania

 There were many disputes over boundaries in western Virginia and Pennsylvania prior to 1780.
-Similar conflicts between Maryland and Pennsylvania were resolved by 1767 through the work of two men chosen by the sixth Lord Baltimore (for Maryland) and Thomas Penn and his brother Richard Penn (sons of William Penn, and proprietors of Pennsylvania).
+Similar conflicts between Maryland and Pennsylvania were resolved by 1767 through the work of two men chosen by the sixth Lord Baltimore (for Maryland) and Thomas Penn and his brother Richard Penn Sr., sons of William Penn, and proprietors of Pennsylvania.
 Astronomer Charles Mason and surveyor Jeremiah Dixon came from England to do this work.
 The line they surveyed in 1766 and 1767 has since been known as the Mason–Dixon line.
 However, their authority extended west only as far as Western Maryland, and did not resolve border conflicts in the area known as Yohogania County.
 Virginia and Pennsylvania disputes there and elsewhere along the Virginia-Pennsylvania border areas continued throughout the remainder of the colonial period.

 After the areas in dispute became part of the newly formed United States, the new states of Virginia and Pennsylvania (each one of the first thirteen states that formed the union) soon reached an agreement, and most of Yohogania County became part of Pennsylvania in the 1780s under terms agreed of the state legislatures of both Virginia and Pennsylvania.
 A small remaining portion left in Virginia was too small to form a county, and was annexed to another Virginia county, Ohio County.
 It is now Hancock County, West Virginia and part of Brooke County, West Virginia.

 The areas of Yohogania County ceded to Pennsylvania included all of present-day Westmoreland County and parts of the present Allegheny (including most of the city of Pittsburgh), Beaver, Washington, and Fayette Counties.
 Ohio and Monongalia Counties also lost territory that they claimed to Pennsylvania (Washington, Greene and Fayette Counties) in this realignment.